LGhassen/Deferred/Readme.md

  - PQSTriplanarZoomRotationTextureArray - 4Blend.shader

 ## Transparency
 Traditional transparency doesn't work in deferred rendering for opaque objects (only used in the editors in KSP).
-To emulate transparency, a stylized dissolve effect is used on fairing-only shaders, and a dithering effect is applied on regular shaders.
+To emulate transparency, a stylized dissolve effect (left on the below image) is used on fairing-only shaders.

+A dithering effect (right on the below image) can be applied on regular shaders but is disabled by default because it is distracting (you'll find an option in the settings file).

 ![enter image description here](https://i.imgur.com/RIjNtSZ.png)